Superconductivity model for a spin-vortex checkerboard: Abstract

 \section{Abstract}

-We introduce a microscopic model aimed at describing superconductivity that can possibly exist in the background of a magnetic texture called ``spin-vortex checkerboard".
+We introduce a microscopic model aimed at describing the behavior of fermionic excitations in the background of a magnetic texture called ``spin-vortex checkerboard".
 This texture was proposed previously as a possible alternative to stripes to interpret the experimental phenomenology of spin and charge modulations in 1/8-doped lanthanum cuprates.
 The model involves two kinds of interacting fermionic excitations residing in spin-rich and spin-poor regions of the modulated structure.
 It is a generalization of another model developed earlier for the so-called ``grid checkerboard".
-We present the mean-field solution of the model, from which we obtain model's predictions for the temperature evolution of the superconducting gap, compare these predictions with available experiments on high-$T_c$ cuprate superconductors and find a good overall agreement.
+The principal terms of our model describe the decay of fermionic pairs belonging to spin-poor regions into single fermions occupying spin-rich regions and vice versa.
+These terms induce intricate fermionic correlations throughout the system but fall short of inducing superconductivity unless arbitrarily small hopping terms are added to the model Hamiltonian.
+We present the mean-field solution of the model, including, in particular, the temperature dependence of the energy gap.
+The latter is found to be in a good overall agreement with available experimental data for high-$T_c$ cuprate superconductors.